astroumd/lmtoy/docs/wishlist.md

   cells.
 In these circumstances it would be useful to turn this option to the old default, based on weight from the convolution.

-* a number of NEMO based tools were slapped together that might need a python (astropy) equivalent if deemed useful
+* a number of NEMO based tools were added that might need a python (astropy) equivalent if deemed useful.
+The $NEMO comments in the scripts.

-* there is a toy script **lmtoy_reduce.sh** that doesn't need user input, other then the obsnum.
+* The script **lmtoy_reduce.sh** is like a pipeline, intended not to need user input, other then the obsnum.
 See [lmtoy_reduce.md](../examples/lmtoy_reduce.md).
-Still a few thing to wrap up (e.g. spatial extent).
-Script can be re-run and learn from new parameters.
+Still a few things to wrap up (e.g. spatial extent).
+Script can also be re-run and learn from new parameters.

-* There is a benchmark (IRC+10216) but it's not public yet.
+* There is a benchmark (IRC+10216) but it's not public data yet.
 Should we? who is the PI?
 This is commissionigng data with some bad header info, so it's scientifically not correct.